Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

 and $W(Y_T,r)$ is a function that determines a weight for rank $r$ based on the sample $Y_T$.
 Unlike the typical application of model averaging, which often focuses on improving accuracy of point estimators in a mean squared error sense, we are not interested in the averaged point estimators.
 Instead, we only take the MA estimator as an input into our bootstrap scheme in order to construct confidence intervals: By using the more stable MA estimator, we may hope that the confidence intervals are more robust to rank misspecification.
-The bootstrap scheme can straightforwardly be adapted to incorporate this estimator in Step 4 of either Algorithm \ref{alg:b} or \ref{alg:b_ers}, depending on whether one wants endogenously determined weights in the bootstrap or not.
+The bootstrap scheme can straightforwardly be adapted to incorporate this estimator after generating the bootstrap sample $\{y_t^*\}_{t=1}^T$.

 Typical weights in the model averaging literature are exponential weights based on information criteria such as BIC.
 However, in our simulations we find that such standard weighting schemes give weights that are too close to each other and do not differ much from simple unweighted averages.
 Given the widely varying behavior of impulse responses under different ranks, such weights are therefore not the most useful ones in our setting.
 Instead, we advocate using weights that are derived directly from cointegration tests, following the spirit of \citet{SobreiraNunes12}, but rather than their KPSS type weights, we opt for weights based on the trace test statistic proposed by \citet{Johansen95}.
 Details about the weights and their properties can be found in Lemma \ref{lem:weights} in Section \ref{sec:wimp_av}.